najiaaleeya/2403-ITT440/10% Individual Assignment/33 TENGKU ZAFRAN SHAH BIN TENGKU ISKANDAR ZULKARNAIN/README.md

 `Server` --> Server's sole purpose is to do as what its name implies - serve its **Client**.

+_The diagram below showing how the `Client-Server` interact to establish connection_ :

  ### Types of Socket Programming ?